New North Church engages with the community, locally and world-wide, in the following ways.

 Fuel Assistance Program

-New North Church has long maintained accounts with two local heating companies, Alvin Hollis and Williams Coal & Oil, our partners in this program, to assist individuals and families who struggle to heat their homes in the winter.
+New North Church has long maintained accounts with Williams Coal & Oil to assist individuals and families who need help heating their homes in the winter.

-New North Church supports the Hingham C.A.R.E.S Coalition by providing meeting space and extra hands to help them in their mission.
+New North Church supports the Hingham CARES Coalition by providing meeting space and extra hands to help them in their mission.
 The Coalition fosters a strong and inclusive community that promotes choosing a healthy lifestyle and informed and responsible choices about drug and alcohol use.
-Find them on Facebook at https://www.facebook.com/hinghamcare/ and on the web at https://www.hinghamcares.org/.
+Find them on Facebook at https://www.facebook.com/hinghamcares02043/ and on the web at https://www.hinghamcares.org/.

 New North Church often opens its doors for public forums and discussions.
 This reflects our heritage as a leading light in the abolition movement in Massachusetts in the years before the Civil War.
 In the past, we have hosted a three-part series on Louisa May Alcott, her family, and her unique contribution to New England.
 Most recently, we hosted a panel discussion around the topic of the opioid addiction crisis afflicting southeastern Massachusetts.
 We take pride in our historical willingness to talk about anything.